rama-nallamilli/kafka-prometheus-monitoring/README.md

 # kafka-promethues-monitoring
 Dockerised example of monitoring Kafka with Prometheus and Grafana.
-Requires docker and docker-compose.

 ## Pre-Requisites
 * install Docker and Docker Compose - https://docs.docker.com/